HDFGroup/h5pyd/docs/high/dataset.rst

 modifications to the yielded data are not recorded in the file.
 Resizing a dataset while iterating has undefined results.

-On 32-bit platforms, ``len(dataset)`` will fail if the first axis is bigger than 2**32.
-It's recommended to use :meth:`Dataset.len` for large datasets.

 .. _dataset_chunks:

 Chunked storage
 ---------------

-An HDF5 dataset created with the default settings will be `contiguous`; in other words, laid out on disk in traditional C order.
-Datasets may also be created using HDF5's `chunked` storage layout.
-This means the dataset is divided up into regularly-sized pieces which are stored haphazardly on disk, and indexed using a B-tree.
+In HSDS the default storage layout for HDF5 datasets is `chunked`; in other words, the dataset is divided up into regularly-sized pieces which are each stored separately in the storage system (i.e. a file when POSIX storage is used or as a object for AWS S3 or Azure Blob Storage).

 Chunked storage makes it possible to resize datasets, and because the data is stored in fixed-size chunks, to use compression filters.
+Also in HSDS, having a dataset divided into smaller chunks enables parallelization for dataset read and write operations.

-To enable chunked storage, set the keyword ``chunks`` to a tuple indicating the chunk shape::
+To set the chunked storage layout, set the keyword ``chunks`` to a tuple indicating the chunk shape::

     >>> dset = f.create_dataset("chunked", (1000, 1000), chunks=(100, 100))